Accany1/odin-cv-application/README.md

 # CV Application

-Fake CV application for The Odin Project
+CV application for The Odin Project